wpeverest/everest-forms/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Drag and Drop form builder to easily create contact forms and more.
+Drag and Drop contact form builder to easily create simple to complex forms for any purpose.
+Lightweight, Beautiful design, responsive and more.

 == Description ==
 Everest Forms plugin provides you with an easy way to create any kind of forms including contact forms.
 Drag and Drop fields make ordering and creating forms so easy that even a beginner to WordPress can create beautiful forms within minutes.
 The plugin is lightweight, fast, extendible and 100% mobile responsive.